LeamHall/conversationalCoding/Compiled/Foundations.md

 ### Variables and Types

 Define a structure (struct, class) that has a string.

-Define a string outside of the main function.
+Define a string outside of the main scope.

 ### Functions and Methods